Rideshare Accident Attorney IN Austin

 How much does it cost to hire a rideshare accident attorney?

-Our firm works on a contingency fee basis, meaning there are no upfront costs and no hourly charges.
-We are only paid if you recover compensation — and the fee is a percentage of that recovery, disclosed clearly before you agree to representation.
+Many personal injury attorneys work on a contingency fee basis, meaning there are no upfront costs and no hourly charges.
+Payment is typically made only if compensation is recovered, and the fee is usually a percentage of that recovery, disclosed clearly before representation begins.

 What if I was injured as a Waymo or self-driving vehicle passenger?